fallahpour-fr/LocalServer/README.md

 ## Features
  * Use CORS
- * Write algorithm and use api for sending data
+ * Write algorithm and use api for sending data .
+ * Use this server in my weblog project that link is [here](https://github.com/fallahpour-fr/Weblog)

  ## Requirements